-In response to Congress failing to move beyond a procedural vote that would have advanced the For The People Act – a federal voting rights bill – to a debate in the U.S. Senate, Sonja Diaz, founding director of the UCLA Latino Policy and Politics Initiative, issued the following statement:
+In response to Congress failing to move beyond a procedural vote that would have advanced the For The People Act – a federal voting rights bill – to a debate in the U.S. Senate, Sonja Diaz, founding director of the UCLA Latino Policy and Politics Institute, issued the following statement:

 “At a moment when our democracy is in the most precarious state we’ve seen in over a century, Congress failed to act to protect American’s fundamental and sacred right to vote.

 “Since the gutting of the Voting Rights Act in 2013, we have seen states become foes of democracy, with legislatures across the country passing restrictive voting laws that target people of color.
 Just in the last few months, we have seen those efforts expand exponentially with almost 400 bills introduced in 48 states to suppress their vote.